JohnCoene/javascript-for-r/_book/7-02-webpack-npm-discover.md

 <!--html_preserve--><div id="htmlwidget-f872118f8ac2fcb673b3" style="width:100%;height:250px;" class="grViz html-widget"></div>
 <script type="application/json" data-for="htmlwidget-f872118f8ac2fcb673b3">{"x":{"diagram":"\ndigraph {\n  graph [rankdir = LR compound=true]\n  node [shape=box]\n\n  subgraph cluster0 {\n    shiny [label=\"import shiny\"]\n    label = \"input.js\"\n    color=gold\n  }\n\n  subgraph cluster1 {\n    passphrase [label=\"export var\"]\n    label = \"secret.js\"\n    color=gold\n  }\n\n  shiny -> \"index.js\" [label=\"import module\", ltail=cluster0]\n  passphrase -> shiny [label=\"import variable\", ltail=cluster1, lhead=cluster0]\n  \"externals\" -> shiny [label=\"import shiny\", lhead=cluster0]\n\n}\n","config":{"engine":"dot","options":null}},"evals":[],"jsHooks":[]}</script><!--/html_preserve-->

 Again, there are multiple ways one can use to import and export modules, functions, variables, etc. This book will use the ES6 syntax as [recommended by webpack](https://webpack.js.org/api/module-methods/#es6-recommended).
-Though this mechanism is present in other languages such as Python (which resembles ES6) it will take some getting used to for R programmers as though this language features some form of import and export is differs greatly from what we're about to discover.
-This is however key to using webpack as it is what ultimately enables the creation of modules that make code more robust.
+Though this mechanism is present in other languages such as Python (which resembles ES6) it will take some getting used to for R programmers as though this language features some form of import and export differs significantly from what we're about to discover.
+This is, however, key to using webpack as it is what ultimately enables the creation of modules that make code more robust.

 ### Named {#webpack-intro-import-export-named}

 Let's place the variable `secret` in the `secret.js`.
-As a reminder this variable will need to be imported by in another file (`input.js`) where it will be used to check if the pass-phrase typed by the user is correct.
+As a reminder, this variable will need to be imported by in another file (`input.js`) where it will be used to check if the pass-phrase typed by the user is correct.
 Declaring the variable itself does not change, we use the keyword `let` to declare a variable named `secret` that holds the pass-phrase.
-The issue is that with webpack this variable will be internal to the file where it is declared, however we want to import that variable in another file later on.
-To do so we can place the keyword `export` in front of the declaration to indicate that this variable is exported.
-This will also work with functions, and classes.
+The issue is that with webpack, this variable will be internal to the file where it is declared.
+However, we ultimately want to import that variable in another file.
+To do so, we can place the keyword `export` in front of the declaration to indicate that this variable is exported.
+This will also work with functions and classes.

 There are also different kinds of exports and imports possible, mainly "named" and "default."
-Here we use a named export, the `secret.js` file explicitly exports the variable named `secret`.
+Here we use a named export; the `secret.js` file explicitly exports the variable named `secret`.

 ```js
 export let secret = 's e c r e t';
 ```

 Then this variable can be imported in the `input.js` file.
-The named export in `secret.js` is comes with a corresponding named import in which is used in `input.js` to import the variable named `secret`, this is indicated by the curly braces.
+The named export in `secret.js` comes with a corresponding named import in which is used in `input.js` to import the variable named `secret`, this is indicated by the curly braces.
 Note that again we include the path to the file (`./secret.js`), importing from `secret.js` will fail.

 ```js
 import { secret } from './secret.js';